/ build-guides / How to Build a Newsletter Business as a Solo Developer

 Phase 3: Polish & Launch (Month 2-3)

-Set up a referral program.
-Beehiiv has this built in.
-Subscribers who refer friends unlock rewards (bonus content, shoutouts, physical goods).
+Set up a referral program. beehiiv has this built in, though note it lives on the paid Scale plan rather than the free Launch tier, so plan for the 49-dollar-per-month step up around the time you turn growth on.
+Subscribers who refer friends unlock rewards such as bonus content, shoutouts, or physical goods.
 This is how newsletters like Morning Brew grew exponentially.

 Build your newsletter archive as a website.
 Each issue becomes a blog post, which means each issue can rank on Google and bring in new subscribers organically.
 Astro makes this trivially easy.
 Export your issues as markdown, build the archive site, and deploy to Cloudflare Pages.